Ddscully/Irish-Milk-Sales/README.md

 ```
 Notebooks and data files can be uploaded via the webpage running on http://localhost:8888 and extened as normal.

-A seperate notebook with the R kernal was used to convert the px file to csv file for use with panads.
+A seperate notebook with the R kernel was used to convert the px file to csv file for use with panads.